HoangPham2704/Cyclistic-Case-Study/README.md

    * 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
    * Bicycles variety and flexible pricing.
    * Customer types: members and casual riders
-   * Revenue models: annual subscribers, and single-ride and full-day purchasers
+   * Revenue models: annual subscribers, single-ride, and full-day purchasers

-   Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.

-   *Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
-Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
+   Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps Cyclistic attract more customers, Moreno - Director of Marketing believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
-She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.</br>*
+She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

-   *Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+   Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.*
+Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+## Problem

+   We need to analyze how and why Cyclistic casual bikers and members differ to weigh any evidence, opportunities, and barriers to any future marketing strategy.

+## Assumption:

+   * We assume that the data collection procedure was followed correctly.
+   * Furthermore, we proceed with our research under the assumption that the data is free of obvious flaws, bias, and credibility difficulties.
+   * We also presume that the original repository was never accessed or modified without permission.